 There are many risk factors that can make you more prone to cardiovascular disease, some of which you can change (modifiable risk factors) and some of which you cannot change.
 The most common risk factors include:

-In addition, some medications such as those used in hormone replacement therapy can increase the risk of developing cardiovascular disease.
+In addition, some medications such as those used in synthetic hormone replacement therapy can increase the risk of developing cardiovascular disease.

 Neither high blood pressure nor high cholesterol cause symptoms on their own, which is one of the reasons why seeing the doctor regularly and having a cardiology evaluation is critical for maintaining good health and avoiding heart attack and stroke.